gideonshaked/rickroll-scripts/README.md

 # Rickroll-Scripts

 This is a lighthearted script that you can use to rickroll yourself or your unwitting friends.
-A script to open firefox to the URL of "Never Gonna Give You Up" by Rick Astley and click the center of the screen to play.
+Compatible with both Windows and Linux, this makes rickrolling a scriptable and automatable task.
+For even more fun put this on your friend's computer and set a cronjob or use Windows Task Scheduler ;).

 ## Linux